JasperFe/UGent_Tele2021/docs/P6/P6-Supervised.md

 ```

 ## Trainingsamples aanmaken

+> "Whereas the actual classification of multispectral image data is a highly automated process, assembling the training data needed for classification is anything but automatic.
+In many ways, the training effort required in supervised classification is both an art and a science"
+> **Lillesand & Kiefer (pg 544)**

 * Nadat het wolkenvrije Sentinel-2 beeld is ingeladen, kunnen we deze gebruiken om enkele representatieve *samples* te verzamelen van enkele landbedekkingklassen waar we in geïnteresseerd zijn.
 Er zijn 2 manieren om trainingsdata in Earth Engine op te laden: